vikaspatil0021/framesync/README.md

 - Custom video player optimized for feedback and usability.
 - Seamless team collaboration for editors and creators.
-- Effortless upload, organization, and sharing of videos.
+- Effortless upload, organization of videos.

 ## Built with